Attention > Sustained Attention

 Learn more about this exercise:

-The brain receives lots of sensory information and must choose what to focus on and what to ignore.
+The brain receives lots of sensory information and must choose what to focus on and ignore.
 Many neurological disorders—including schizophrenia, autism, and attention deficit hyperactivity disorder—involve problems concentrating and ignoring distractions.
 Scientists have long believed that a brain region called the prefrontal cortex (PFC) selects what information to focus on.
-The neocortex, the outermost layer of the brain, is found only in mammals and is responsible for humans’ ability to recognize patterns.
+The neocortex, the brain’s outermost layer, is found only in mammals and is responsible for humans’ ability to recognize patterns.

-Primarily, this task exercises the user’s sustained attention and concentration skills.
-Individuals may use these same skills when proofreading a text message or email.
-They may also use these same skills when they are trying to see what is in stock and what they may need to order.
+This task primarily exercises the user’s sustained attention and concentration skills.
+Individuals may use these skills when proofreading a text message or email, checking what is in stock, and determining what they need to order.

 You can modify: